0x888e/certs/README.md

 2. Let the script determine your BGW compatibility.
 3. Follow the instructions in the terminal from the script.

+For the BGW320, four files will be produced: calibraiton_01.bin, and three root CA der files.
+For the BGW210, five files will be produced: mfg.dat, calibration_01.bin, and three root CA der files.

+The BGW210 calibration_01.bin file is not needed and only produced for convenience.
+It represents the last 16kb chunk of the mfg.dat file containing the raw certificate data.

 ## STEP 4: Conversion to wpa_supplicant-compatible configuration files